Keep A Routine

 This is not like anything we have ever experienced and it’s important to stay in connected, stay positive and look after one another.

 Listen To Music

 I’ve also found a little boogie can completely change my mood in an instant!

-The girls and I love to open up the house and blast music and dance around the house.
+The girls and I love to open up the house and blast music and dance around.
 I even created my own Iso Dance Party Playlist!